cylc/cylc-admin/docs/proposal-cylc-set.md

 the forced status had been achieved naturally.
 However, that's not needed to make the workflow continue in Cylc 8, so we can choose based on clarity of run history.
 Do we want (e.g.):
-- A force-succeeded task that is indistinguishable from a naturally succeeded one, without looking closely at the DB
+- A force-succeeded task that actually failed but is indistinguishable from a naturally succeeded one without looking at run history
-- Or a failed task (that really failed), which the workflow nevertheless continued from because the user said to carry on *as if* it had succeeded.
+- Or a failed task that really failed, which the workflow nevertheless continued on from because the user said to carry on *as if* it had succeeded.

 This may be a matter of opinion, but I prefer the latter.